 - Physical Abuse – Nursing home falls can be caused by deliberate physical abuse including hitting, kicking, slapping, and shoving an elderly patient.
 When a resident is struck in such a fashion, it may cause a resident to fall and injure himself or herself.

 Damages Due to Falls from Nursing Home Abuse, Neglect, or Malpractice

 The fall itself can cause head injuries, back and spinal cord injuries, broken bones, soft tissue injuries, hematomas, concussions, and severe cuts and bruises.
 If the resident is on blood thinners, severe injury can occur quickly.
 The resident should be immediately evaluated by nursing staff and examined, if necessary, at the nearest emergency room to rule out major problems.
 Oftentimes, residents suffer from dementia and other medical conditions that prevent them from reporting their symptoms, which is why a medical examination is absolutely necessary.

-What Should I Do if a Loved One Exhibits Abuse or Neglect Symptoms?
+What Should I Do if a Loved One Exhibits the Warning Signs of Nursing Home Abuse or Neglect?

-Nursing home abuse or neglect is something few people are prepared for.
+Nursing home abuse or neglect is something few people are prepared for when they see it.
 We all want to assume the nursing home facility will do its job by protecting our loved ones.
 If you believe nursing home abuse has occurred, take immediate action.
 If you suspect nursing home abuse do the following:

-- Immediately arrange for medical examination of the resident.
+- Immediately arrange for a medical examination of the resident.

 - Carefully document all signs and symptoms of abuse, and take photographs if you can.